gknocke/Crypt-PKCS10/README.md

      - Make stringify use an overloadable method so it can be extended if subclassed.

      - Correctly parse DER for expected length when removing padding.

+    1.8

+     - When returning PEM, ensure max line width of 64 to satisfy RFC 7468, not 76 of MIME.

+     - Fix test failures on some editions of 5.8.8 due to Perl bug 39185.
+(Tripped in test, not module.)